 I do data science.
 For fun, for good and/or for money.
 Ideally all three.

-Hacking on HR data to uncover opportunities where data science hadn't really been used before, building and measuring recommendations seen my tens of millions of people, setting metrics that hundreds of colleagues are working towards and growth.
+Hacking on HR data to uncover opportunities where data science hadn't really been used before, building and measuring recommendations seen by tens of millions of people, setting metrics that hundreds of colleagues are working towards and growth.
 Plus all the usual working in and contributing to a data science community.

 Python (Jupyter notebooks, Sklearn, Pandas etc.), Scala, AWS (EC2, Redshift), Spark